marcmarinam/obsidian-fmp/Onboarding/Onboarding storage.md

 We can store the onboarding state (current step, skipped nodes, family ids, etc.) in a DB/table to be discussed with tree teams.
 ##### Potential issues
 1. Falling out of sync with the tree.
 We could store onboarding state that could be invalidated by user actions such as adding people, accepting hints, etc.
 2. Added infrastructure complexity.
-Even if it's minimal, we'll have to maybe spin up a new database, and have to update Jigsaw to send back onboarding da
+Even if it's minimal, we'll have to maybe spin up a new database, and have to update Jigsaw to send back onboarding data.